tolgee/ai-migrator/README.md

 ## Tolgee AI i18n migrator

-This tool helps to migrate your unlocalized with no i18n app code from raw strings to use Tolgee SDKs so you can manage your localization effectively with Tolgee.
+This tool helps to migrate your unlocalized project with no i18n library from raw strings to Tolgee SDKs calls so you can manage your localization effectively with Tolgee.

 ## Motivation